Not what you are looking for? Ask the experts!

 Restoring a file from Quarantine

 If you are confident that you are experiencing a false positive and cannot wait for the dispute process, the product allows you to manually remove items from quarantine.
-To do so, open the main window and click on the “Quarantine” link as shown:
+To do so, open the main window and click on “History” as shown:

-From the quarantine window, select the file that you wish to restore and click on the “options” button under the recommended action.
+Now select Quarantine from the pull down and select the file that you wish to restore and click on the “Restore” button under the recommended action.

 When our reputation technology encounters a brand-new file (including items that you may create on your own) it relies on a number of factors to determine reputation.
 We use all of these factors to ensure we can provide the maximum protection for users while preventing false positives.
 "Newness" is only one factor we use.
 However, developers may experience a higher FP rate than typical users.
 Abro has posted some workarounds for developers that can minimize issues when working with hand-crafted executables.
 You can find these recommendations: